nwisbeta/github.io/pages/app_design/touch-gesture-control.md

 * Body text
 * Lists of menu items, such as settings

-Scroll gestures must only scroll through one view at a time – do not use two scroll views on one page (iOS Human Interface Guidelines)  _DOES THIS MEAN 2 SEPARATE SCROLL BARS?_
+Scroll gestures must only scroll through one view at a time – do not use two scroll views on one page (iOS Human Interface Guidelines)
 Possibly relates to guidance here https://developer.apple.com/design/human-interface-guidelines/ios/views/scroll-views/